-GTYPE=1 - multi level single linkage method [75].
+- GTYPE=1 multi level single linkage method [107].
 In this case, the function values of the sample points are used in a very simple manner to obtain a very powerful method.
 The local search procedure is applied to every sample point, except if there is another sample point within the critical distance which has a smaller function value.
-Clusters can be constructed by associating a point to a local minimum if there exists a chain of points linking it to that minimum, such that the distance between each successive pair is at most equal to the critical distance and the function value is decreasing along the chain.
-A point in this way could be assigned to more than one minimum.

-GTYPE=2 - multi level mode analysis method [75].
+Clusters can be constructed by associating a point to a local minimum, if there exists a chain of points linking it to that minimum.
+This is done so that the distance between each successive pair is, at most, equal to the critical distance and the function value is decreasing along the chain.
+A point in this way could be assigned to more than one minimum. - GTYPE=2 multi level mode analysis method [107].
 This method is a generalization of the mode analysis method.
 Region is partitioned into cells.
 After sample reduction, it is determined which cells contain enough points to be "full".
 For each full cell the function value of the cell is defined to be equal to the smallest function value of any of the sample points in the cell.
-Finally, for every full cell, local minimization is applied except if a cell has a neighbouring cell which is full and has a smaller function value.
-GTYPE=3 - modified multi level single linkage method.
-This is a multi level single linkage method with some modifications that are described in [75].
+Finally, for every full cell, local minimization is applied except if a cell has a neighbouring cell which is full and has a smaller function value. - \$GTYPE=3 modified multi level single linkage method.
+This is a multi level single linkage method with some modifications that are described in [107].

-The number of points randomly generated in the given region can be specified using the macrovariable \$MNRND.
+The number of points randomly generated in the given region can be specified by using the macrovariable \$MNRND.
 The default value is usually 100+20NF.
 Since it depends on the number of variables and for NF>20 it is too large, we recommend the use of global optimization methods up to 20 variables only.
-If we use clustering or multi level single linkage methods (\$GCLASS=3 or \$GCLASS=4) then we can specify additional parameters.
+If we use clustering or multi level single linkage methods (\$GCLASS=3 or \$GCLASS=4), then we can specify additional parameters.

-\$MNLMIN: maximum considered number of local minima.
-The default value is 50+20NF. \$GAMA: reduction of random sample (typically 0.1D0 - 0.2D0).
-Greater value of GA reduction of random sample (typically 0.1D0 - 0.2D0).
-Greater value of GAMA usually leads to greater number of local minima, but it required greater amount of work.
+MNLMIN: maximum considered number of local minima.
+The default value is 50+20NF.

+\$GAMA: reduction of random sample (typically 0.1D0 - 0.2D0).
+Greater value of GAMA usually leads to a greater number of local minima, but it requires a greater amount of work.